-In order to use Unity's multiplayer services, you need a cloud organization ID for your project.
-If you do not currently have one, follow this guide to set up your cloud organization: https://support.unity.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-
+To use Unity's multiplayer services, you need a cloud organization ID for your project.
+If you do not currently have one, follow the How do I create a new Organization? article to set up your cloud organization:

+https://support.unitv.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-

-Once you have an ID, link it to your project under Edit > Project Settings > Services.
-You can now use the Unity Dashboard to manage your project's services.
+Once you have an ID, link it to your project under Edit > Project Settings > Services and use the Unity Dashboard to manage your project's services.

-Service Overview
+Service overview